abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 82: March 24, 2018

+Today's Progress:  Working on the Tic Tac Toe challenge.

+Thoughts: Missed yesterday so have to do 2 hours to make up:

+Hour 1 - got program to recognize a win and tie situation.
+Started coding a start and end screen.
+Got a 'reset' button working for the end of the game.

+Link to work: <a href="https://codepen.io/abbywilson/pen/LdWLVz">Tic Tac Toe</a>
 ### Day 80: March 22, 2018

 Today's Progress:  Working on the Tic Tac Toe challenge.